cferdinandi/adventure/content/gm.md

 - **Introduction.** A brief summary of the situation and location the players find themselves in.
 - **Questions.** A list of questions that you can ask the players to help build out the world and fill in some blanks for the story you're about to tell.
 - **Fantastic Locations.** Amazing places that the players can explorer, with a few details and unique features.
-- **Monsters & Traps.** Create fun and exciting challenges by introducing monsters, traps, and unexpected situations.
+- **Creatures & Traps.** Create fun and exciting challenges by introducing creatures, traps, and unexpected situations.
 - **Secrets.** As players explore the world, they'll uncover secrets and hidden mysteries.
 - **Magic Items & Treasure.** Discover magic items and hidden treasure.
 These often reveal secrets about the world and give the players new powers and abilities.
 - **Fronts.** The big players and forces in a campaign, these are things that will affect the world and unfold in sequence unless the players intervene.

 Each of these pieces is modular, and designed be dropped into the story whenever appropriate.

 Just like at the start of a game, you can ask the players questions to fill in the blanks as you play.
-Ask them to describe things they see in new locations and unique physical features of monsters.
+Ask them to describe things they see in new locations and unique physical features of creatures.